Cunnamulla: History

 Sacred Heart Catholic Church was opened officially opened on 23 May 1894 by Thomas Byrnes and dedicated by Father Corrigon, the parish priest.
 The building was 70 by 30 ft and capable of seating about 250 people with 30 people in the organ loft.
 It was 40 ft high, the tallest building in Cunnamulla.
 It was made from locally-grown cypress with finer-quality Warwick pine used for the floor and ceiling.
 It was the first church in Cunnamulla.
 The 1894 church building was demolished in 1971 to be replaced by the current church building which opened in 1972.

 The foundation stone for an Anglican church was laid in January 1896 by Christopher Francis, the police magistrate.
 The church was opened on Saturday 20 June 1896 by Bishop Jack Stretch.
-The bishop was injured on his way to Cunnamulla, as he shot at a turkey from his buggy, frightening the horses, resulting in a crash with a tree stump, but was still able to perform the ceremony.
+The bishop was injured on his way to Cunnamulla, as he shot at a turkey from his carriage, frightening the horses, resulting in a crash with a tree stump, but was still able to perform the ceremony.

 The Bush Brotherhood of St Paul has provided pastoral care to Cunnamulla since 1905.

 The Sacred Heart Primary School was opened in 1915 by the Sisters of Mercy.

 In 1970, Queen Elizabeth II, the Duke of Edinburgh and Princess Anne toured Australia including Queensland.
 The Queensland tour began on Sunday 12 April when the royal yacht HMY Britannia entered Moreton Bay at Caloundra, sailing into Newstead Wharf.
 Princess Anne accepted an invitation to spend three days on a working sheep station in south-west Queensland.
 She flew to Cunnamulla on 14 April, travelling 47 mi by road to ‘Talbarea Station’ unaccompanied.
 Princess Anne arrived in Cunnamulla in a government jet a little ahead of schedule.
-She travelled around the district in a maroon Rolls-Royce which was unloaded from the back of an Australian Air Force carrier plane.
+She travelled around the district in a maroon Rolls-Royce which was unloaded from the back of a Royal Australian Air Force transport aircraft.
 Princess Anne was given a demonstration of sheep shearing and wool classing on the working property and was accompanied on a horse ride during her stay.

 In 1999, the Queensland Department of Aboriginal and Torres Strait Islander Policy and Development reported that Cunnamulla's indigenous community suffered from a high level of domestic violence stemming from an over reliance by the police and the courts on punishment and detention to deal with Indigenous offenders.